-AS PART OF A SIGNATURE COLLECTING CAMPAIGN INITIATED BY A DISHONEST OPPOSITION GROUP, RESIDENTS OF SAN BENITO COUNTY ARE BEING TOLD SHAMEFUL LIES ABOUT THE RECENT ZONE CHANGE IN SAN BENITO COUNTY.
-THIS IS AN OUTRAGE PERPETRATED AGAINST UNSUSPECTING SAN BENITO COUNTY RESIDENTS.
-PLEASE DON’T SIGN ANYTHING UNTIL YOU HEAR THE TRUTH ABOUT WHAT IS BEING PROPOSED IN YOUR COUNTY.
+AS PART OF A SIGNATURE COLLECTING CAMPAIGN INITIATED BY A DISHONEST OPPOSITION GROUP, RESIDENTS OF SAN BENITO COUNTY WERE TOLD SHAMEFUL LIES ABOUT THE NEW C3 ZONING ORDINANCE.
+THIS WAS AN OUTRAGE PERPETRATED AGAINST UNSUSPECTING SAN BENITO COUNTY RESIDENTS.
 YOU AND YOUR FAMILY DESERVE TO BE TREATED RESPECTFULLY AND TOLD THE TRUTH.
+PLEASE VISIT YESONKSBC.COM TO READ THE ACTUAL C3 ORDINANCE, WHICH HAS BEEN CALLED THE MOST THOUGHTFUL AND CREATIVE ZONING ORDINANCE IN CALIFORNIA HISTORY.

 1. WHY THIS PROJECT?
 Cancer is the #1 cause of death by disease for children.
 The Betabel Road project is owned and controlled entirely by a charitable trust.
 ALL profits from this project, every penny, is going to fund pediatric cancer research.
 At present pediatric cancer research receives only 4% of every cancer research dollar.
 This is unconscionable, so we are doing our best to help cure this terrible family-destroying disease.
 Children’s Cancer Funding Group, Inc., is the business arm of the charity.
 Additionally the fundraising arm of the charity, , has a 501C3 designation from the IRS.